"Hey, Marina! Got any plans for the holidays?"

 "Plans?
 Um... no?
 I didn't even know there was a holiday coming up."

-Sven inhaled, like be was about to start a tirade, but he stopped himself.
-"Well... actually, I'll spare you the rant, you know how I can get."
-Indeed, if given the chance, he could easily self-sustain a conversation indefinitely.
-"I'll just say, it's what the whole city's been getting so excited about!"
+Sven inhaled, like he was about to start a tirade, but he stopped himself.
+"Well... actually, I'll spare you the rant, you know how I can get.
+I'll just say, it's what the whole city's been getting so excited about!"

 "Yes, exactly!
 Everyone's getting in the Squidmas spirit!"

 "Oh, right!"
 Sven shook his head.
 "Sorry, I wasn't thinking about— anyway.
 Squidmas!
 It's based on an ancient human tradition of family and gifting!
 The start of winter is such a dreary time, it's no wonder the whole country latched onto the idea rather quickly.
-It was so popular that Octolis started observing it on only three or four years later."
+It was so popular that Octolis started observing it only three or four years later."

 "Ok... so you just give gifts?"

 "If you boil it down like that, I guess so, but it's really all about the community and family!
 You've already seen the decorations all over, but that's just a part of it.
 'Squidmas' is an entire genre of thing, you'll see it everywhere for the next while.
 Squidmas music, movies, plays, decorations like we've said, parties, and there's the city's Squidmas lights event too.
-And of course, the Squidmas splatfest as well.
+And of course, the Squidmas splatfest as well."

 "Is its observation mandatory?"